huhuapop/MobileApplicationsConsultantTest/README.md

 # MobileApplicationsConsultantTest
-Frist version to get bookdata and use Gson to parse them.
+Frist version to get book data and use Gson to parse them.